-For more information, see Figure 20 on page 32.
+For more information, see Figure 22 on page 36.

 - 1. Select a work site and set up a safe work area.
 For more information, see Work Site on page 11. - 2.
 Do one of the following: - Disconnect the machine from the tow vehicle.
-For instructions, see Disconnect from a Ball-Mount Hitch on page 39. - If more stability is necessary, leave the machine attached to the tow vehicle.
-Set the tow vehicle's parking brake, stop the engine, and then remove the key from the ignition. - 3.
-Lower the trailer jack to support the machine in a level position.
-The machine should be as level with the ground as possible.
+For instructions, see Disconnect from a Ball-Mount Hitch on page 43. - If more stability is necessary, leave the machine attached to the tow vehicle.
+Set the tow vehicle's parking brake, stop the engine, and then remove the key from the ignition. - Lower the trailer jack to support the machine in a level position.
+The machine should be as level with the ground as possible. - For instructions, see Lower the Trailer Jack on page 44. - 4.
+Move the chipper hopper to the open position.
+For instructions, see Open the Chipper Hopper on page 27. - 5.
+Turn the discharge chute to direct the wood chips away from the operator and in the direction of the wind.
+For instructions, see Discharge Chute on page 25. - 6.
+Adjust the deflector to direct the wood chips further from or closer to the machine.
+For instructions, see Deflector on page 25. - 7.
+Make sure that the upper rotor housing is closed and the fastener is tight. - 8.
+Make sure that all of the guards and shields are installed and the covers are closed. - Make sure that the emergency stop button is off.
+If the emergency stop button is on (pressed), turn it clockwise and pull.

-For instructions, see Lower the Trailer Jack on page 40.
+For more information, see Emergency Stop Button on page 22.